Plitvice Lakes vs Krka: Which Park to Visit in Croatia? (Hint: They Are Both Amazing)

 This factor is variable, depending on the time of year you visit the parks.
 I visited Plitvice at the beginning of September and Krka in mid-September.
 Maybe it was because I started my visit to Plitvice early in the morning, but I had the impression that it was less crowded than Krka.

-Another thing to keep in mind is that, in Plitvice, there are many trails and areas to explore on your own, and everyone may take a different one, so the crowds tend to disperse.
+Another thing to keep in mind is that Plitvice has many trails and areas to explore on your own, and everyone may take a different one, so the crowds tend to disperse.
 Even later in the day, I didn’t come across so many people all in one spot.
-Only a few popular areas were a bit more populated, both nothing overwhelming.
+Only a few popular areas were a bit more populated, but nothing overwhelming.

 However, not everyone goes on the scheduled boat tours to the different locations further around the park.
 If you do some of these, you’ll find way smaller crowds.

 Overall, I would say that Plitvice allows for more options to escape the crowds, especially if you visit early in the morning.
-In Krka, unless you start your visit right at opening time, you risk having to walk in a line and wait your turn to take photos near the main waterfalls.
+In Krka, unless you start your visit right at opening time, you risk walking around alongside the crowds and waiting for your turn to take photos near the main waterfalls.

 People crossing the bridge at Krka